EkanshGupta/flights/README.md

 </div>

 I modified the original fork to add some new features

-This codebase returns available flights on some chosen routes and stores them in the database.
+1. You can now add a carry-on or a checked bag in the request
+2. The code also returns the price of the each flight and the information about stops (number of stops, stoppage airports and timings)
+3. You can now specify a list of airports of interest and the number of days in a desired itinerary and the algorithm will aggregate all itineries from today to one year from now and add it to a dictionary
+4. For domestic itineraries, it searches every day until one-year from now and on international flights, it searches 100 random dates with the fixed duration and stores them

-This code makes roughly 7000 and 4000 google flight queries per run
+This code makes roughly 700 and 100 google flight queries per run for domestic and international itineraries respectively

-The protobuf installation version should be 3.20.
-Install it using
+The code only runs using protobuf 3.20.0 Install it using

 ```python

    pip install protobuf==3.20.

 ```
+It also requires tqdm for progress bar updates

 The fast, robust, strongly-typed Google Flights scraper (API) implemented in Python.
 Based on Base64-encoded Protobuf string.